 The performing ensembles are open to all HLGU students.
 For all four-year degree students, as many as eight credit hours (four credit hours for AA and AS) earned in ensembles may be counted toward the minimum requirement for graduation.
 Performing ensembles may be audited with no tuition charged to full-time students.
 Performance scholarships are available.

-Statement of Mission and Purpose for the Music Department
+Mission of the Music Department